srdjan/Mix/docs/api-reference.md

-# Mix API Reference
+# Mixon API Reference

 ## Core Concepts

-Mix is a minimalist, performance-optimized TypeScript framework for building APIs and workflow engines in Deno.
+Mixon is a minimalist, performance-optimized TypeScript framework for building APIs and workflow engines in Deno.
 It embraces strategic mutation for performance-critical paths while maintaining functional principles for business logic.

 ### Key Design Principles